You want to write for HorrorFam.com? Awesome!

 Write SHORT paragraphs.
 Large paragraphs/blocks of text cause eyestrain.
 O_o Break your thoughts up into small chunks.
 Adding in headers/sub-headers is also greatly appreciated!

 Keep it PG-13.
 Yeah, yeah...
 PG-13 horror?!
 Booooo.
 Um.
 Ever heard of The Monster Squad??
 PG-13 can be awesome!
 Basically, your "swear" count is ONE swear per article (and only if it's necessary).
 Uploaded images with excess gore or visible "naughty bits" will be censored upon publication.
-Want more gore, boobs, and R-rated horror fun?
-Post in our 18+ forum!
+We try to keep HorrorFam.com content fam-friendly!
+(Note: you can link out to gory/racy material if you label it as being NSFW).

 Plagiarize.
 Seriously.
 Don't do it.
 Super-duper NOT cool.
 Plus, we have a premium CopyScape account and we double-check that shiz.
 BE ORIGINAL!

-- Contact us and introduce yourself!
-Tell us why you're awesome and what you're doing/creating in the horror genre.
-There's a good chance one of us will interview you/write a post ABOUT you, to be featured here on the blog!
+- Contact Lauren and introduce yourself!
+Tell her why you're awesome and what you're doing/creating in the horror genre.
+There's a good chance she'll interview you on the HorrorFam.com Podcast or write a post about you/your creation on the blog!

 Try to sneak in affiliate links.
 You absolutely cannot have affiliate links in your post/article.
 You may have ONE affiliate link (if it's properly labeled as an affiliate link) in your author bio.